18F/uswds-jekyll/pages/guide/quick-start.md

 For more fine grained control over the interactive environment you can use the srun command.
 Issue the srun command from a login node of a SCINet cluster.
 Command syntax is:

-`srun --pty -p queue -t hh:mm:ss -n tasks -N nodes /bin/bash -l`
+`srun --pty -p queue -t hh:mm:ss -A account -n tasks -N nodes /bin/bash -l`

+account is either scinet on Ceres or your project name on Atlas.
+For example if your project directory is at /project/projectname, then specify "-A projectname" on the srun command.

 See the [Ceres User Manual](/guide/ceres/#running-application-jobs-on-compute-nodes) for details on `srun`.